Chiaki Matsumura: Career

 Team Nakajima played in no World Curling Tour events during the abbreviated 2020–21 season as there were no events held in Japan or Asia.
-The team would compete in their national championship, held from February 7 to 14, 2021 in Wakkanai, Hokkaido.
+The team would compete in the 2021 Japan Curling Championships, held from February 8 to 14, 2021 in Wakkanai, Hokkaido.
 The team posted a 4–2 record through the round robin of the national championship, earning them a spot in the 3 vs. 4 page playoff game.
 After defeating Fujikyu in the 3 vs. 4, they lost in the semifinal to Hokkaido Bank Fortius, eliminating them from contention.

 Back on tour for the 2021–22 season, Team Nakajima finished third at the 2021 Hokkaido Bank Curling Classic.
 Because Team Fujisawa won the 2021 Japanese Olympic Curling Trials and were representing Japan at the 2022 Winter Olympics, a world championship trial was held between Chubu Electric Power, Fujikyu and Hokkaido Bank Fortius to determine who would represent Japan at the 2022 World Women's Curling Championship.
 Chubu Electric posted a 3–1 record in the qualifying round, earning them a spot in the best-of-three final against Yoshimura.
 After splitting the first two games, the Nakajima rink took one in the tenth end of the final game to earn the berth as Team Japan at the World Championship.
 The team altered their lineup for the World Championship, moving Matsumura to alternate on the team.
 In Prince George, British Columbia, Canada for the Worlds, the Japanese team again went 6–6 through the round robin, however, it was not enough to qualify for the playoff round, and they placed seventh.
+The team wrapped up their season at the 2022 Japan Curling Championships.
+There, Chubu Electric finished 6–2 through the round robin and qualified for the playoffs as the third seed.
+They won the 3 vs. 4 game 12–2 over Fortius (Yoshimura) and then beat Hokkaido Bank (Tabata) 7–5 in the semifinal.
+In the final, they fell 7–3 to Fujisawa's Loco Solare rink.